Intel

 Mt.
 Pleasant, Wisconsin is the second.
 A facility designed to operate without consumptive water use in a humid Midwestern climate where the thermal challenge is different.
 Humidity limits the effectiveness of certain dry cooling approaches.

-The technology stack for zero-water cooling is not a mystery.
+The technology stack for zero-water cooling is well understood.
 Dry coolers, closed-loop liquid systems, and heat rejection without evaporation.
 The tradeoff is capacity and cost.
-Dry coolers sized for peak ambient temperatures in Phoenix require significantly more radiator surface area and fan power than an equivalent evaporative system.
+Dry coolers sized for peak ambient temperatures in Phoenix require two to three times the radiator surface area and fan power than an equivalent evaporative system.

 The results from these pilots will influence permitting decisions, facility design standards, and vendor selection for the next generation of builds.
 If zero-water performance holds at commercially viable cost points, the argument for new evaporative installations in water-stressed regions collapses.